jedisct1/zig-rocca-s/README.md

 **Warning:** this implementation is for benchmarking and testing purposes only.

-ROCCA is a newly proposed scheme, and hasn't received any serious attention yet.
+ROCCA-S is a newly proposed scheme, and hasn't received any serious attention yet.

-AEGIS should always be preferred over ROCCA for any actual use.
+AEGIS should always be preferred over ROCCA-S for any actual use.